mosaicnetworks/babble/docs/design.rst

 Consensus and Blockchain
 ------------------------

-At the core of Babble is an algorithm insuring that all participants process the same transactions in the same order.
+At the core of Babble is an algorithm ensuring that all participants process the same transactions in the same order.
 We have chosen to implement a system suitable for the most adversarial conditions - with powerful attackers.
 This is known as Byzantine Fault Tolerance (BFT) and has been a field of research for